wikimedia/wikibase-vuejs-components/README.md

 import { IndeterminateProgressBar } from '@wmde/wikibase-vuejs-components';
 ```

+### Storybook
+You can see the available components and their usage examples at the [storybook on doc.wikimedia.org](https://doc.wikimedia.org/wikibase-vuejs-components/master/ui/).

 ## Building Docker image
 ```sh
 # ensure the node user uses your user id, so you own generated files